Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 • Short walks only (no strenuous hiking)

-• Late-morning or midday departure, late-night return
+• Noon departure, late-night return by 2:00 AM

 • Aurora viewing depends on weather and solar activity; we use real-time data to guide the search but can’t promise a display